Season 3, Episode 4

 Susan Rylance:

 Absolutely.
 Yeah.
-So it allows them to really think about their the reason that we're hiring people, and then it positions them to hire the right person for their organization.
+So it allows them to think about the reason that we're hiring people, and then it positions them to hire the right person for their organization.
 And then also the standout because not only do we help them articulate their why, but then we help them put together creative messaging that aligns with their why, and then also attract the right talent that will align with the why.
 So it's kind of very simplistic in terms, but it's a visual marketing representation, that they can say, Yes, this is who we are, now we can align the right talent for the job.
 And that's probably what the differentiator is.
-And it's really gotten to be a big differentiator in the last year to two years because talent are getting pinged, left and right regarding opportunities.
-And so companies have to be very thoughtful around why they want somebody to come work for them.
-And not only that, but what does the talent get to do?
-What's what's in it for them?
+And it's gotten to be a big differentiator in the last year to two years because talent is getting pinged, left and right regarding opportunities.
+And so companies have to be very thoughtful about why they want somebody to come to work for them.
+And not only that but what does the talent get to do?
+What's in it for them?
 And I think that's one of the challenges that companies currently have, as they put job descriptions out there.
 They're very model driven in terms of it's all about us.
 And I think if we can help any company articulate, what is it that the talent will get to do?
 That's the big difference in how we're helping organizations attract the right talent to their companies.

 Michael Kithcart: